 Real power comes from programs working together.
-Netscape is a good browser but has a bad editor, Vim is a good editor but not a browser.
+There are many programs that work with formatted text but have a bad editor, Vim is a good editor but does not do layout.
 Connecting the two will use the best of both.